bdejesus/xiv-bars/README.md

-# XIV Bars
+# XIV Bars – A Final Fantasy XIV Cross Hotbar Layout Planner

-## FFXIV XHB Cross Hotbar Planner/Simulator

 [https://xivbars.bejezus.com](https://xivbars.bejezus.com)

-The source code for the Final Fantasy XIV Cross Hotbar (XHB) Planning and Simulation Tool built in NextJS.
+Welcome to XIV Bars!
+This is the source code for the Final Fantasy XIV (FFXIV) Cross Hotbar (XHB) planning tool.
+This is a passion project created for the purpose of serving the FFXIV community who may have use for a way to port hotbar layouts from the web into the game.
+It is built in NextJS and is continually being updated.

 ---